lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Responsive-profile/README.md

 ## Make our page responsive with media queries

 Your profile is complete, but what happens if you re-size your browser window and make it smaller?
-Your page is not yet **responsive**.
+Your page is not yet **responsive** 😱.

 If you want a responsive design, you can add media queries in CSS.
 They work a bit like an `if` statement in ruby.
 Basically **you can define CSS rules that will only apply if the window is smaller than a given width**.
 For instance, if you want a responsive container, you can build it like this: